ripple/opensource.ripple.com/README.md

 npm run start
 ```

-Documentation is in `docs/`, and custom components and templates are in `components/` and `@theme/`.
+Documentation is in `docs/`, and custom components and templates are in `@theme/`.
 For proposed XRP Ledger features, we try to match the documentation style of the [xrpl-dev-portal](https://github.com/XRPLF/xrpl-dev-portal/), to minimize the effort of porting docs to that site when they are accepted into the general XRP Ledger codebase.
+Many custom components are also shared with the dev portal for ease of porting documentation between the sites.

 PRs from within the repo get a preview build automatically.
 (In the automated checks section, under **Project preview** click the "..." and "→ View details".)
 PRs from outside forks do not get a preview build, for security reasons.
 The site automatically deploys to production when changes are merged to the `main` branch.